strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 #### Start both the backend and admin panel servers

-If you are doing development on both the `./server` and `./admin` directories, run the following command:
+If you are doing development on both the `/server` and `/admin` directories of your plugin, run the following command:

 <Tabs groupId="yarn-npm">